Theivasri/weather-application/README.md

 ## Technologies Used

-- HTML5 and CSS3 for building the user interface.
+- React for building the user interface..
 - JavaScript for data retrieval, display, and user interaction.
 - [OpenWeatherMap API](https://openweathermap.org/api) for weather data.
 - Vite for fast development.